anteloalejandro/awesome-config/README.md

 - `rofi`

 ## Recommended packages
 These are packages that are not required but are used by default.
-You may have to change the default settings ( located at `main/user-variables`) to make this configuration work correctly if you do not want to install them.
+You may have to change the default settings ( located at `settings`) to make this configuration work correctly if you do not want to install them.

 - Compositor: `picom`
 - Web Browser: `firefox`